How to adjust your covered call

 I show these adjustment strategies because there are a lot of questions about what people can do with certain trades when it comes to strategy and how it all works.

-Let’s take an example to visualize what a covered call is (Figure 1).
+Let’s take a covered call example for visualization (Figure 1).

 We have our opening trade and a covered call, in other words, it’s just buying 100 shares at the current stock price and then selling an out-of-the-money call option against it.

 We can take the 70 strike call to sell against our 100 shares at the $65 price point.
 The 70 call has 45 days until expiration and that’s going to give us a nice premium of $1.25 (Figure 2).